shridharkr/circuit-oneops/packs/doc/solrcloud.md

   * Parameters:
     * CustomConfigJar - Custom config jar nexus path.
     * CustomConfigName - Custom config name.
+* updatemanagedschema - Updates managed schema and uploads to Zookeeper.
+It returns immediately if the timeout parameter is not set and the remaining cores get the latest schema asynchronously.
+This action reloads the core automatically and uses the latest schema from the next request onwards.
+  * Parameters:
+    * collectionname - Collection name.
+    * modify_schema_action - Action to add/replace/delete field/field-type/dynamic-fields/copy-fields on the managed schema.
+    * payload - payload of the action.
+    * updateTimeoutSecs - Timeout for the request to wait and make sure that all the replicas/cores retrieves the changes of the managed schema.
+* updatesolrconfig - Updates the solr-config and uploads to Zookeeper.
+  * Parameters:
+    * collectionname - Collection name.
+    * common_property - Basic property to set the value.
+    * value - Value of the property.
 * start - Start the solrcloud
 * stop - Stop the solrcloud
 * restart - Restart the solrcloud